sundews/Sundew.Base/README.md

 ## Disposal
 * DisposeAction for wrapping an Action in an IDisposable.
+* DisposeAsyncAction for wrapping an Action in an IAsyncDisposable.
 * Disposer provides disposal of a fixed set of IDisposables.
 * DisposableState provides an easy way to implement the Dispose(bool) pattern.
 * DisposingDictionary allows building a list of IDisposables that supports disposal by a key and otherwise supports disposal in the same order.